bandaloo/afterlight-caves/README.md

 ## Testing

-We use Mocha and Chai in the browser to test with ES6 modules.
+We use Mocha and Chai in the browser to run tests with ES6 modules.
 This was set up with the help of [this article](https://medium.com/dailyjs/running-mocha-tests-as-native-es6-modules-in-a-browser-882373f2ecb0).

 The easiest way to run the tests is to launch a local server and open `tests.html` in your browser.